Candaules, King of Lydia, Shews his Wife by Stealth to Gyges, One of his Ministers, as She Goes to Bed: Subject

 Candaules Showing His Wife to Gyges by Jacob Jordaens, c.
 1646.
 The theme of Candaules, Nyssia and Gyges had previously been painted by Jacob Jordaens in 1646.
 Jordaens and Etty both contrasted Nyssia's pale flesh against dark red drapery and showed her in a similar pose.
 Jordaens's painting has hung in Sweden since the 17th century, and it is unlikely Etty was aware of it.

 Candaules depicts a scene from the first book of the Histories by Herodotus.
 Candaules, ruler of the ancient kingdom of Lydia, believed his wife Nyssia to be the world's most beautiful woman.
 He discussed his wife's beauty with his favourite bodyguard Gyges, but felt Gyges was lying when he told him that he agreed about her beauty.
-Candaules arranged, over the protests of Gyges, for Gyges to hide behind his bedroom door and secretly watch Nyssia undressing without her knowledge.
+Candaules arranged, over the protests of Gyges, for Gyges to hide behind the bedroom door and watch Nyssia undressing without her knowledge.
 Although he was unhappy at being forced to take part, Gyges reluctantly hid behind the door and watched Nyssia undress.
 Nyssia noticed Gyges as he slipped out of the room afterwards, but remained silent.

 The next day, Nyssia summoned Gyges and condemned him for his breach of custom in spying on her naked.
 Gyges was given the choice of killing Candaules for his instigation of the plot, or of voluntarily accepting his own execution; he reluctantly chose to save his own life by murdering his master.
 The next night, Gyges hid behind the same door from which he had watched the naked Nyssia, and stabbed Candaules while he slept, taking Nyssia as his own wife and declaring himself King of Lydia.
 The Delphic Oracle confirmed Gyges as king, as the first of the Mermnad dynasty, and he reigned for 38 years.